eclipsesource/tabris-js-docs/docs/latest/api/StatusBar.md

 ### background

 Type: *[Color](../types.md#color)*

 Background color of the status bar.
 Should be used in conjunction with the `theme` property to keep the status bar icons legible.

 ### displayMode

 Type: *string*, supported values: `default`, `hide`, `float`, default: `default`

 Controls how the status bar is positioned relative to the `ui.contentView`.
 The value `default` places the content below the status bar.
 The `hide` option lets the status bar disappear, making more room for the content.
-The `float` option lets the content flow underneath the status bar.
+The `float` option lets the content flow underneath the status bar. *On Windows `float` is currently not supported and treated as `hide`.*

 ### height

 **read-only**<br/>
 Type: *number*